-This year ARU ranked top 25% in the country and number one in the East of England for full-time undergraduate employment.
+ARU is ranked top 25% in the country and number one in the East of England for full-time undergraduate employment.

 Our Employability Service works with you throughout your time at ARU and after you graduate.

 Our Students' Union has a thriving volunteering programme, with hundreds of opportunities to get involved in the local community and develop skills that employers look for in graduates.
 These can include communication, team working, and emotional intelligence.

 You could also become a Students' Union Rep or Officer, working with students and staff across ARU.

 If you have a particular interest you want to indulge while you're at uni, join (or create) a society.
 You can choose from stand-up comedy, cheerleading, vegan, K Pop, LGBTQ+, Harry Potter, and about 100 more...!